 We can build a healthier future, together

 The Philadelphia Tribune and Independence Blue Cross have joined efforts to bring greater awareness to chronic health issues affecting the African American community in Philadelphia.
-From heart disease, obesity and diabetes, to the COVID-19 pandemic and maternal health, the Our Community.
-Our Health. campaign educates and empowers with accurate information and approachable solutions.
+From heart disease and diabetes to hypertension, vaccine hesitancy and maternal care, the Our Community.
+Our Health. campaign acknowledges systemic and historic structures impacting the delivery of medical care and empowers with accurate information and approachable solutions.

 With the help of the many Our Community.
 Our Health.
 Ambassadors, we're working together to spread the word and get community members to act.